ARENA currently has no active Requests For Information (RFI).

 Australia has vast renewable energy resources, export capabilities and strong relationships with key international energy markets.
 As the global economy transitions to low emission energy alternatives, Australia is expected to be well positioned to export renewable energy to meet the energy needs of other nations.

 Applicants who had previously, or were considering undertaking research, project development, or associated activities around exporting renewable hydrogen in Australia were invited to submit a response.

 The Exporting Renewable Hydrogen RFI was open from 13 September 2017 and closed 5pm 18 October 2017.

 - read the blog about the Hydrogen RFI in ARENAWIRE

-ARENA to test market for concentrated solar thermal projects.
+Testing the market for concentrated solar thermal projects

-The Australian Renewable Energy Agency (ARENA) has set out its plans for seeking industry information as the first step in exploring how concentrated sunlight could generate reliable, affordable renewable energy with built-in storage for our national grids.
+The Australian Renewable Energy Agency (ARENA) sought industry information as the first step in exploring how concentrated sunlight could generate reliable, affordable renewable energy with built-in storage for our national grids.

-The new call aligns with the Federal Government’s offer to make up to $110 million available for an equity investment to accelerate and secure delivery of a concentrated solar thermal (CST) project in Port Augusta.
+This aligned with the Federal Government’s offer to make up to $110 million available for an equity investment to accelerate and secure delivery of a Concentrated Solar Thermal (CST) project in Port Augusta.